 While the American wrestler frequently had his back toward the Circle Wall, he started to weasel forward with his punches, which actually had “Hands of Stone” moving away.
 But when Worthen went for a jab, Lineker slipped it and threw a powerful right cross to the chin, which dropped his rival like a pile of bricks.

-The lone ground punch knocked “Pretty Boy” out cold and forced referee Muhammad Sulaiman to stop the contest at the 4:35 mark of round one.
+The lone ground punch knocked “Pretty Boy” out cold and forced referee Mohamed Sulaiman to stop the contest at the 4:35 mark of round one.

 By becoming the first person to finish Worthen, Lineker earned his 16th knockout victory, elevated his career record to 34-9, and remains unbeaten in ONE Championship.